 Pure steam is used in sterilization chambers as a common method to sterilize pharmaceutical products, such as equipment parts, instruments, containers and materials for sterile environments.

 Municipal water services continually utilize improved technologies so that they can offer their customers higher water quality.
+Water can be improved by partially softening the water, which results in lower detergent consumption and lower scaling on kitchen utensils and water fittings.

 An innovative approach to high quality ice production has been adopted by the new Ice Palace in Moscow.